jjones-edoc/chat_app_prototype/chat_app_spec.md

   - This may include verification codes sent to the member via email/text or the ability for the credit union staff to set up custom security questions with answers for the member to verify.
   - Verification answers will be stored securely.
 - **ID-Pal Verification (future phase):** We may also choose to enable ID-Pal verification in a future phase to help staff users verify members' identities.
-- **External User Accounts (future phase):** Full account creation for external users (with email, password, MFA) will be considered for future phases based on market feedback.
+- **External Contact Accounts (future phase):** Full account creation for external contacts (with email, password, MFA) will be considered for future phases based on market feedback.
 Phase 1 will focus on streamlined link-based access.

 ### Data Protection